 - The clarity, relevance, and current status of the specific project being proposed.

 - Max Cavitch, Associate Professor of English, University of Pennsylvania

 - Ben Click, Professor of English, St. Mary’s College of Maryland; Editor of Mark Twain Annual (ex officio)

 - Joe B. Fulton, Professor of English, Baylor University; Editor of Mark Twain Journal (ex officio)

 - Lawrence Howe, Professor of English, Roosevelt University

 - Joseph Lemak, Director of the Center for Mark Twain Studies, Elmira College (ex officio)

-- Linda Morris, Professor of English Emeritus, University of California, Davis
+- Linda A. Morris, Professor of English Emerita, University of California, Davis

-- Matt Seybold, Professor of American Literature, Elmira College (ex officio)
+- Matt Seybold, Assistant Professor of American Literature and Mark Twain Studies, Elmira College (ex officio)